freerange/site/soups/weeknotes/week-351.snip.markdown

 * Configured Errbit for Hookline.

-* Started using Rspec's `instance_double` instead of `double`.
+* Started using RSpec's `instance_double` instead of `double`.
 We introduced a bug in production because of a problem that would've been caught had we already been using `instance_double`.

 ## Summary